SBTCVM/SBTCVM-Gen2-9/textdocs/specs/ide_integ.md

 - labels _labels_
 - marker statements. (debugging markers) _markers_
 - table statements. _tables_
+- const statements _constants_
+- def statements _macros_ (note these technically are **NOT** functions, but syntax-wise they behave similarly enough)

+Also:

+- Ensure code blocks are properly marked if applicable.
+Generally everything that requires a matching **end** statement creates a block.

 in addition, You should apply the SBTCVM Assembly IDE notes to inline-assembly statements (asm/a commands). keyword list names for assembler code should